sparklemotion/sqlite3-ruby/README.md

 #### Packaged libsqlite3

-By default, as of v1.5.0 of this library, libsqlite3 v3.38.5 is packaged with the gem and will be compiled and used automatically.
+By default, as of v1.5.0 of this library, the latest available version of libsqlite3 is packaged with the gem and will be compiled and used automatically.
 This takes a bit longer than the native gem, but will provide a modern, well-supported version of libsqlite3.

 For example, on a linux system running Ruby 2.5: